 A great advantage of dentures is that they are removable from the mouth; this means that the remaining teeth and gums are easy to reach for cleaning.
-In fact, we recommend that dentures are removed at night to be cleaned, and not returned to the mouth until morning.
+In fact, we recommend that the appliances are removed at night to be cleaned, and not returned to the mouth until morning.
 Learn why we make this recommendation by clicking here.

 It is possible for dentures to crack or break, especially if they are dropped.
 Fortunately they can often be repaired quickly.
-However, if the base of a chrome partial denture is distorted, it may need to be remade.
+However, if the base of a chrome partial is distorted, it may need to be remade.

 Dentures can also be a good option while you are considering other options for replacing your missing teeth.
-Some patients will wear dentures while they are budgeting for more complex options like dental implants.
+Some patients will wear them while they are budgeting for more complex options like dental implants.

 The Challenges of Dentures